godotengine/godot-docs/tutorials/2d/canvas_layers.rst

 children and grand-children.
 Viewport children will draw by default at layer "0", while a CanvasLayer will draw at any numeric layer.
 Layers with a greater number will be drawn above those with a smaller number.
-CanvasLayers also have their own transform, and do not depend on the transform of other layers.
-This allows the UI to be fixed in-place, while the world moves.
+CanvasLayers also have their own transform and do not depend on the transform of other layers.
+This allows the UI to be fixed in-place while the world moves.

 An example of this is creating a parallax background.
 This can be done